janisgp/Sampling-free-Epistemic-Uncertainty/Monocular_Depth_Regression/README.md

 ```shell
 wget -i utils/kitti_archives_to_download.txt -P ~/my/output/folder/
 ```
 - Train a dropout-extended network following the instruction of the [repository of the original work](https://github.com/mrharicot/monodepth).
 When running the trainings/test script **add the additional argument --use_dropout 1**.
+Alternatively checkpoints of a pretrained model may be downloaded from [here](https://drive.google.com/open?id=1Z-j9NM2UFqPW4etuOcjoyDIQBVaSk1qH)
 - For uncertainty evaluation follow the notebook **eval_uncertainty.ipynb**